 For the best experience, be sure to clean the tasting glasses between the different varieties.

-How To Properly Taste Tequila
+Step by Step: How To Taste Tequila

 - Your tequila should be served at room temperature and each pour for tasting should be 1/2 ounce.